Deep Learning Methods and Applications for Region of Interest Detection in Dermoscopic Images: Methodology

 \subsubsection{Proposals Classification and Regression}

-The selected proposals from the second stage are classified as an object or background by CNN and refined further to get the final ROI detections with the help of regression as shown in Fig. \ref{fig:Stage3}.
+The selected proposals from the second stage are classified as an object or background by the CNN and are refined further to get the final ROI detections with the help of regression (Supplementary Fig. 3).

+Single Shot Multibox Detector (SSD) \cite{liu2016ssd} is a meta-architecture used for object detection, which uses a single-stage convolutional neural network to predict classes directly and anchors offsets without the need of a third stage, as used in Faster R-CNN \cite{ren2015faster}.
+The SSD meta-architecture can produce anchors much faster than other object detection networks, and that makes it more suitable for the mobile platforms that have more limited resources than computers (Supplementary Fig. 4).

-As there are no existing ROI detection methods by CNN for skin lesion research is available, we compare our results with skin segmentation algorithm.
-We implemented DeepLabV3+ \cite{chen2018deeplab}, which is one of the best semantic segmentation networks to train on the ISIC-2017 segmentation dataset.
-We received state-of-the-art \textit{JSI} Score of 77.15 on the testing set which is better than \textit{JSI} Score achieved by the competition winner \cite{codella2017skin}.
-Similar to the way that we generated ground truth, the circumscribed rectangle bounding boxes are generated from the resulted segmentation mask.
+As there are no existing ROI detection methods by CNN for dermoscopic skin lesion research is available, we compared our results with the skin segmentation algorithm.
+We used DeepLabV3+ \cite{chen2018deeplab}, which is one of the best semantic segmentation networks achieving the test set performance of 89.0\% and 82.1\% in PASCAL VOC 2012 and Cityscapes datasets respectively to train on the ISIC-2017 segmentation dataset \cite{8936444}.
+The architecture of DeeplabV3+ (Supplementary Fig. 5).

+We used the TensorFlow object detection API \cite{huang2016speed}, which provides an open-source framework to design and build various object detection models.
+For this work, we propose the use of Inception-V2 as a base network for feature extraction and classification of anchor boxes, with all object detection meta-architectures as mentioned above for the ROI lesion detection \cite{szegedy2016rethinking}.
+Inception-V2 provides a balanced trade-off between speed and accuracy that is appropriate for the implementation of a smartphone application using these algorithms \cite{huang2016speed}.